Claude Sonnet 5 Explained: What's New and What It Means for You

 Do You Get It, and on Which Plan?

 Yes -- on every plan, free included.
 Unlike a limited preview, Sonnet 5 shipped to everyone at once as the default.
-Here is where it stands as of July 4, 2026:
+Here is where it stands, re-checked against Claude's pricing page on August 14, 2026:

 The one nuance worth understanding: on the free plan, the model is the same as on Pro.
-What a paid plan buys you is not a better Sonnet -- it is more of it (higher usage limits) plus access to bigger models like Fable 5 and features like Research and Claude Code.
+What a paid plan buys you is not a better Sonnet -- it is more of it (higher usage limits) plus access to bigger models like Opus 5 and Fable 5, and features like Research and Claude Code.
 If you are weighing whether that is worth $20, our guide to which AI chatbot is worth paying for breaks it down.

 Is It Free, and Where Are the Catches?